Coronavirus restrictions remain in place. Full guidance on what you can and cannot do is available on the government website.

 Social contact restrictions

-• You must not meet socially with friends or family except
+• You must not meet indoors with anybody you do not live with

 Visiting relatives/friends in care homes

-- Visit friends or family in care homes with COVID-secure arrangements (i.e. substantial screens, visiting pods, and window visits).
+- Additional visiting opportunities with COVID-secure arrangements (i.e. substantial screens, visiting pods, and window visits) are also available.

 Guidance for clinically

 If you are clinically extremely vulnerable you are no longer advised to shield, but you should continue to follow the guidance for people who are clinically extremely vulnerable.